hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - does require the <span style="color: #bb6600;">root certificate</span> installed
     - inspect secure HTTPS traffic
   - SafeSearch: an automated filter of pornography and other offensive content
+  - URL blocking:
+    - URL Reputation from 6 to 10
+    - able to go to some sites but other sites are not accessible due to an error: client computers do <span style="color: #bb6600;">not have the Cisco Umbrella Root CA certificate installed</span>
+  - modify a policy used by many devices to block specific addresses: create a <span style="color: #bb6600;">destination list for addresses</span> to be allowed or blocked
+  - Block Page and Block Page Bypass features
+    - present an SSL certificate to browsers that make connections to HTTPS sites
+    - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)
+    - CA not trusted by browser -> an error page may be displayed
+    - avoid these error pages, install the <span style="color: #bb6600;">Cisco Umbrella root certificate</span> into browser

+- Umbrella - AWS
   - logging
     - set <span style="color: #bb6600;">per-policy</span> when you first create a policy
     - by default, logging = on and log all requests an identity makes to reach destinations